Installing and Uninstalling the ThreatLocker Linux Agent

 1. sudo reboot now

-1. Verify successful Selinux Installation and Activation by using the following command: sestatus
+1. Verify successful SELinux Installation and Activation by using the following command: sestatus

-1. If enabled, Selinux installation is complete
+1. If enabled, SELinux installation is complete

 Locating the Installer Package